-Follow these steps to apply Shape Style presets to selected shapes:
+Follow these steps to apply Shape Style presets to selected shapes in PowerPoint 2011 for Mac:

-- Insert any shape on your slide -- we selected the Rectangle shape from the Shape gallery, as you can see in Figure 1.
+- Insert any shape on your slide.
+We selected the Rectangle shape from the Shape gallery, as you can see in Figure 1, below.

 Figure 1: Shape gallery